 The beard wasn't fully grown until The Apocalypse War in 1982, which marked a significant turning point: The strip's moral ambiguity was shoved right to the forefront, and the in-story repercussions can still be felt in stories today.

 Knights of the Dinner Table was initially a short, fairly shallow series of one-off jokes featuring Flat Characters, no ongoing story, and crude art.
 Over the many years of it's publication, it's evolved to a lengthy, deep series featuring fully-fleshed out characters, long story arcs, and...slightly less crude art.
 The turning point was probably when it stopped focusing on every strip being a brief joke ending in a punchline, and started truly dwelling on the narrative of the campaign, as well as the lives of the denizens of Muncie.

 Mortadelo y Filemón was an entertaining weekly strip with the traditional few-panels-and-punchline formula, but it wasn't until their first full book, Valor y al toro, that the now standard supporting cast appeared, allowing for deeper storylines and better interactions for the protagonist duo.
 Ibáñez's drawing style also evolved notably, imitating that of Hergé's Tintin.

-The first issue of Red Hood and the Outlaws was highly controversial and cause many fans to unfairly judge the series as unlikeable (Jason), shallow & sex obsessed (Starfire), amongst other terms.
+The first issue of Red Hood and the Outlaws was highly controversial and caused many fans to judge the series as unlikeable (Jason), shallow and sex obsessed (Starfire), amongst other terms.
 The book has since subverted many of these preconceptions, despite the fact that there are still some people who refuse to look past the first issue.